 Hello Everyone!
 The new team at Corporate Energetics wishes you all a very happy and safe Christmas and New Year period.
-We have been busy reorganising both the Corporate Energetics and Energetics Institute businesses and websites these last few months and look forward to 2011 with great enthusiasm.
-We encourage you to look around the Corporate Energetics website as all our pages have changed significantly and we have also added new Articles and other interesting pages related to business psychology, leadership and how personal issues affect business performance.
+We have been busy reorganising both the Conscious Business Australia and Energetics Institute businesses and websites these last few months and look forward to 2011 with great enthusiasm.
+We encourage you to look around the Conscious Business Australia website as all our pages have changed significantly and we have also added new Articles and other interesting pages related to business psychology, leadership and how personal issues affect business performance.
 (If you have problems viewing our website with your browser, press Ctrl and F5 simultaneously to refresh, and you will see our new content.)

 Our focus moving forward with this newsletter is to inform our readers as to new trends, science, opinions and approaches in organisational development, leadership and excellence.

 Our regular monthly newsletters are designed to assist anyone interested in these topics and how they may have applicability in your organisation.
 We also support many community and charity events and will post an update on these from time to time.

 It is a common practice in Australia for executives, key staff, and business owners to take most of their annual leave over the Christmas / New Year period.
 Many also tend to accumulate leave entitlements over time, such that when annual leave is taken, the person will often be well and truly stressed and needing a rest.

 In management theory terms, the important practice of taking at least 2 weeks leave is known as “sharpening the saw”.
 This term arose out of the classic book “7 Habits of Highly Successful people” by Steven Covey, who argued the need to rest and reflect, before applying oneself back into work issues and problems.